atlassian/github-for-jira/README.md

 ### How the integration works
 When a workflow (e.g. GitHub Action) or development event (e.g. pull request, commit, branch) runs, the app receives a webhook from GitHub.
 The app then extract the issue key from the respective branch/commit/PR and send this information to Jira.

+## How the backfill works
+The app is designed to backfill historical data into Jira.
+Once you have installed and configured the app successfully, it will automatically trigger the backfilling process to update Jira with historical information such as pull requests, deployments, branches, builds, and commits.

+1. The backfilling process attempts to connect all branches that fulfill at least one of the following criteria:
+    - The branch name contains the issue key.
+    - The last pull request associated with the branch contains the issue key.
+    - The last commit message contains the issue key.
+2. All commits from the default branch will be filled in.
+The commit message must contain the Jira issue key.
+3. Only the last 50 commits from non-default branches will be filled in.
+4. Commits from deleted branches will NOT be filled in.
+5. All pull requests, regardless of their status, will be filled in.
+The Jira issue key should be included either in the title of the pull request or in the name of the branch that is linked to the pull request.
+6. All the builds and deployments data will be filled in.

 ## Migrate from the DVCS Connector
 Existing users of Jira's built-in DVCS connector that meet the [requirements](#requirements) should migrate to this integration.
 If you've not yet been prompted to do so, you can manually kick off the migration by: